Employee Engagement Survey in Cyprus

 The most important analytics features available in survey software platforms include:

-• Real-Time Analytics and Dashboards: Instantly visualise survey results, track participation rates, and monitor engagement trends across the organisation.
+• Real-Time Analytics and Dashboards: Instantly visualize survey results, track participation rates, and monitor engagement trends across the organisation.

 • Sentiment Analysis: Uses AI and machine learning to analyse open-ended responses, uncovering underlying emotions and themes that may not be obvious from quantitative data alone.